Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course will explore the ways in which Indigenous spirituality differs from Western religions and the impact this difference has had on Indigenous and non-Indigenous worldviews, and ways of understanding and relating in the world.
-Much of this course will be based upon experiential learning and mandatory fieldwork.
+Students explore ways Indigenous spirituality differs from Western practices and the impact on Indigenous and non-Indigenous worldviews, and ways of relating in the world.

 IPK 402